 Groups such as corporate groups, youth groups, or community service organizations may support Inspire with a one-day volunteer effort, usually assisting with facility projects or special events.

 Carriage Driving Program

-Volunteers work directly with barn manager to help feed and care for the the facility.
-Volunteers in the barn care team should be willing to commit to a specified, consistent period of time each week.
+Volunteers work directly with barn manager to help feed and care for the horses and the facility.
+Volunteers in the barn care team should be willing to commit to a specified, consistent period of time in the morning each week.